Albro3459/ClipboardHistory/README.md

 * <details>
   <summary>Info & About:</summary>

-  * the app is fully built by me, Alex Brodsky a CS student, in Swift for Mac OS 14.4
+  * the app is fully built by me, Alex Brodsky a CS student, in Swift for Mac OS 14.4 or 15.5
       * I could try lowering the required MacOS version if you want to try the app, my email is brodsky.alex22@gmail.com

   * it opens on the bottom right on all the desktop windows by default